 *Charles K. Steele was born on this date in 1914.
 He was a Black preacher and a civil rights activist.

-Charles Kenzie Steele was the son of a coal miner, an only child from in McDowell County, West Virginia.
-At a young age, he knew that he wanted to be a preacher, and he started preaching when he was 15 years old.
+Charles Kenzie Steele was the son of a coal miner, an only child from McDowell County, West Virginia.
+At a young age, he knew he wanted to be a preacher, and he started preaching when he was 15 years old.
 Steele graduated from Morehouse College in 1938.
-He then began preaching in Toccoa and Augusta, Georgia, then in Montgomery, Alabama, at the Holt Street Baptist Church.
+He began preaching in Toccoa and Augusta, Georgia, then in Montgomery, Alabama, at the Holt Street Baptist Church.

 The city commissioners were firmly opposed to the integration of the buses.
 The bus system was integrated two years later.
 He was also the lead plaintiff in the school desegregation suit, which led to the desegregation of public schools in Leon County.

-The Bethel Baptist Church in Tallahassee, where Steele was a pastor for twenty-eight years, has established a charter school which is named in his and former Governor Leroy Collins' honor: the Steele-Collins Charter School.
+The Bethel Baptist Church in Tallahassee, where Steele was a pastor for twenty-eight years, has established a charter school that is named in his and former Governor Leroy Collins' honor: the Steele-Collins Charter School.
 In 2012 Steele was inducted into the Florida Civil Rights Hall of Fame.
 On March 23, 2018, Florida Governor Rick Scott signed CS/SB 382 into law, designating portions of Florida State Road 371 and Florida State Road 373 along Orange Avenue in Tallahassee as C.K.
 Steele Memorial Highway.